26 January 2021

 And Erwin totally earned my respect when he spoke... a speech that made Levi change his life - from an enemy and a thief to the most loyal follower and a hero in about 2 minutes and it was earned.

-The OVA should have included Erwin's quote:
+The OVA should have included Erwin's speech to Levi:

-Erwin to Levi: "YOU'RE WRONG!
+"YOU'RE WRONG!
 IT'S THE TITANS!
 Where did the titans come from?
 Why do they exist?
 Why do they devour humans?
 I don't have the answers.
 None of us do.
 Limited by our ignorance, we'll continue to be devoured by the Titans.
 If we just stay shut behind the Walls, we are never going to escape this nightmare.
 Take a good look around you!
 No matter how far you go, there aren't any walls here.
 In this wide open space...
 I believe there is something there, illuminating our despair.
 But there are those who seek to prevent us from venturing beyond the walls.
 They are consumed by selfish thoughts of their own losses and gains from behind the walls where it's safe!
 It's only natural.
 During the past 100 years, hindered by the walls, the eyes of humanity have been clouded.
 They cannot see the landscape that lies on the other side.
 But what about you, Levi?
 Will you let your eyes remain clouded?
 Will you kill me and return to the darkness of the underground?
 We will not give up our journey outside the wall.
 So fight for the Survey Corps, Levi!
 Humanity needs your strength!"